Muzzleloading's 2006 Blowback Awards

-Once again, it is the time to single out muzzleloading offerings that are the most influential, the most surprising in performance, or have distinguished themselves in other ways.
-It is, of course, subjective.
+Again, it is the time to single out muzzleloading offerings that are the most influential, the most surprisingly good (or bad) in performance, or are remarkable in other areas.
 It is certainly a matter of opinion, and your results may vary depending on how and where you drive.

 Once again, these comments are not formed strictly from my own experiences (though many certainly are).
-They are also augmented by feedback from hunters and shooters around the country.
+They are also supplemented by feedback from hunters and shooters around the country.

 MOST INFLUENTIAL RIFLE OF THE YEAR